 Eight years ago Sarah and her husband Phillip negotiated remote working arrangements in order to move to Cambridge, so their boys could undertake their secondary education through St Peter’s.
 One as a day boy, now left, and another as a boarder, now Year 10.
 Sarah is a Senior Research Fellow/Clinical Lecturer with the Department of Psychological Medicine, University of Otago Wellington; and hence contributes particularly to the Board in relation to education and health and well-being.

-Aksel is the Councillor for the Tamahere Ward of Waikato District, the immediate northern neighbouring district to St Peter’s, and is a parent of current students at the school.
+Aksel is the Deputy Mayor of Waikato District Council and Councillor for Tamahere, the immediate northern neighbouring district to St Peter’s, and is a parent of current students at the school.
 He has a commercial background in both Human Resource Management and equipment sales & service, particularly to the Dairy, Wine and Brewing industries.

 He received a B.Sc. in Microbiology and Psychology from Massey University and a M.Soc.Psy. in Industrial & Organisational Psychology from the University of Waikato.